 News and Announcements

 The Department of Animal Biosciences conducts outstanding research in the areas of nutrition, nutrition modelling, physiology, molecular biology, biotechnology, welfare and behavior, breeding, genetics and meat science.
-The following is a list of journal articles published from members of the Department of Animal Biosciences in the month of June-have a read!
+The following is a list of journal articles published from members of the Department of Animal Biosciences in the month of July-have a read!